 What can I do with a Janmesh in my neighbourhood already?
-Do I have to wait for further MCPae developments to make something useful?
+Do I have to wait for further developments to make something useful?

 In short, you don't have to wait.
-If you have physical or remote access to your Janmesh node station, you can just use out-of-the-box any network services such as SMTP mails, HTTP/FTP file transfer or just any other common protocol, with the requirement that you'll have to know the IPv6 adress of the machine you'll want to talk to, and that the protocol supports IPv6 adressing (some protocols require hostnames and are then not suitable).
+If you have physical or remote access to your Janmesh node station, you can just use out-of-the-box any network services such as SCP, HTTP or SFTP/FTP file transfer or just any other common protocol, with the requirement that you'll have to know the IPv6 adress of the machine you'll want to talk to, and that the protocol supports IPv6 adressing (some protocols require hostnames and are then not suitable).

 Is Janmesh using only radio link?
 Can I use some other kind of networking medium?